 Will your cruise be docking at Phu My Port in Vietnam for a day or two?
-Exciting, you are so near to the best place to experience Vietnam: Ho Chi Minh City!
-Diverse cuisine, rich history, and mesmerizing landmarks, this city is a no-brainer when it comes to Vietnam travel.
+Exciting, you are near the best place to experience Vietnam: Ho Chi Minh City!
+With diverse cuisine, rich history, and mesmerizing landmarks, this city is a no-brainer for day tours from Phu My Port.

-Phu My (pronounced Foo Me) port is situated in the western shore of Ba Ria-Vung Tau, a major coastal city of over 1 million people in southern Vietnam.
-The river right by Phu My Port is called Thi Vai River, which flows to the giant South China Sea (locally known as East Sea).
+Phu My (pronounced Foo Me) port is on the western shore of Ba Ria-Vung Tau, a major coastal city of over 1 million people in southern Vietnam.
+The river by Phu My Port is called Thi Vai River, which flows to the giant South China Sea (locally known as the East Sea).

-Phu My Port is 65 km (40 miles) from Ho Chi Minh City, the busiest, most developed city which often tops favorite destinations charts in Vietnam.
-Although 65 km is not a great distance, transporting from Phu My Port is not so convenient and thus may require pre-planning on your part.
+Phu My Port is 65 km (40 miles) from Ho Chi Minh City, the busiest, most developed city that often tops Vietnam’s list of favorite destinations.
+Although 65 km is not a great distance, transporting from Phu My Port is inconvenient and thus may require pre-planning.

-Getting around the local areas on your own can entail nuisances and destroy your fun in the country, that’s why we think it is advisable to book a tour with a trusted local agency.
-Private tours are a good option – the excursions might be cheaper and better quality than what your cruise offers touring in a bus with 40 people.
+Getting around the local areas alone can entail nuisances and destroy your fun in the country, so we think booking a tour with a trusted local agency is advisable.
+Private tours are a good option – the excursions might be cheaper and of better quality than your cruise offers, touring in a bus with 40 people.
 Research and do reviews before you book.

 Read more on these Ho Chi Minh shore excursion tips.